Authorize database access to SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 With this approach, the user authentication information is stored in each database, and replicated to geo-replicated databases automatically.
 However, if the same account exists in multiple databases and you are using Azure SQL Authentication, you must keep the passwords synchronized manually.
 Additionally, if a user has an account in different databases with different passwords, remembering those passwords can become a problem.

-To create contained users mapped to Azure AD identities, you must be logged in using an Azure AD account that is an administrator in the database in Azure SQL Database.
+To create contained users mapped to Azure AD identities, you must be logged in using an Azure AD account in the database in Azure SQL Database.
 In SQL Managed Instance, a SQL login with

 sysadmin permissions can also create an Azure AD login or user.